dmbarbour/wikilon/docs/AwelonLang.md

 Valid definitions must be acyclic, allowing for a simple inline expansion of all definitions (see *Loops*).
 Further, definitions must be block balanced - no unmatched `[` or `]` block delimiters.

-Environments may enforce additional constraints, reserving or restricting definitions.
-For example, an environment might complain if `*-meta-doc` does not evaluate to the expected documentation type or words of form `foo-local-*` are referenced outside of `foo-*`.
+Environments may enforce additional constraints, reserving words or restricting definitions.
+For example, a linter might complain if a `*-meta-doc` word does not evaluate to an expected documentation type.
+To represent local definitions, words in `foo-local-*` should only be referenced from `foo-*`.
+Volumes `ref-*` or `mem-*` may be reserved for *Bots and Effects*.

 ## Natural Numbers